FiveElementNinja/Fancy-Rails-Web-Console/README.md

 ## Notes

  - This hasn't been tested thoroughly across Rails projects.
 I built it to work with my current project.
 I have no idea if it'll work on yours.
+ - It *should* work with Turbo navigation as well.
 - **This script is auto-updating.
 You should only install auto-updating scripts from sources you trust.
 If you are not comfortable with that, don't install this script.
 Alternatively, you can modify the script yourself to not be auto-updating.**

 &nbsp;